stg-tud/rxrefactoring-code/README.md

 I haven't though yet evaluate if this extension is exactly doing what Ram's tool did, but it should.
 That's still on my TODOs.

+# WARNING!
+The tool does not support UNDO.
+Please do a backup of your projects before runnning the tool!